Jumprocks1/drum-game/README.md

 # Drum Game
-A rhythm game for electronic drums that is meant to be used as a practice and performance tool.
+An open-source rhythm game for electronic drums that is meant to be used as a practice and performance tool.

 You can download the latest release [here](https://github.com/Jumprocks1/drum-game/releases).